-Asian markets sink on uncertainty after Wall Street recovery
+Asia down, Europe up after Wall Street recovery

 Negotiators are due to meet in September but there has been no sign of progress.
 Investors worry the spiraling tariff war over trade and technology could tip the global economy into recession.

-“Investors are growing more and more uncertain,” said Hannah Anderson of JP Morgan Asset Management in a report.
+“Investors are growing more and more uncertain,” Hannah Anderson of JP Morgan Asset Management said in a report.

-Markets are less sensitive to each announcement of U.S. and Chinese tariff hikes, but “we will likely continue to see downward price action at the announcements of new measures,” said Anderson.
+Markets are less sensitive to each announcement of U.S. and Chinese tariff hikes, but “we will likely continue to see downward price action at the announcements of new measures,” Anderson said.

-Wall Street closed broadly higher, recovering from the previous day’s losses.
+On Wednesday, Wall Street closed broadly higher, recovering from the previous day’s losses.
+Traders looking for safety snapped up U.S. government bonds.

 Retailers, health care and industrial companies notched solid gains.
 Financial and energy stocks also helped power the rally.

-Traders looking for safety snapped up U.S. government bonds.
-The trend drove long-term bond yields further below short-term ones.
+Bond buying drove long-term bonds further below short-term ones.
 That inversion of the U.S. yield curve is a rare phenomenon that has correctly predicted previous recessions.

-When the U.S. yield curve inverted earlier this month for the first time since 2007, it led to a broad market sell-off.
+When the U.S. yield curve inverted earlier this month for the first time since 2007, it led to a sell-off.
 This week, investors’ reaction has been more muted.

 U.S. economic growth slowed to an annual rate of 2.1% in the April-June quarter from 3.1% in the first quarter.